ajaykumarsampath/GPU-APG-water-network/README.md

 of the algorithm.

 The steps of the algorithm APG algorithm is given by Equation 26 of the paper.
-This is implemented in the file Effinet_APG.cuh.
+This is implemented in the file `Effinet_APG.cuh`.
 For each step in the algorithm, we defined a function -- for the extrapolation step Equation 26(a), dual gradient calcualtion Equation 26(b), proximal function with respect to g 26(c) and dual variable update 26(d).